 If you’re you’re ready to start your blog, but can’t commit to a name, here are my strategies for how to name a blog.

 First things first.
-Before you can launch your blog, you’ll need to do some deep research into your niche.
+Before you can launch your blog, you’ll need to do some deep research into the niche you’re going to blog about.

 Take time to discover other prominent people in your industry.
 Find out what’s working (or not working) for them in terms of how to name a blog in this space.
 Seek to answer questions like: